fouadh/gocan/README.md

 gocan migrate-db
 ```

-# A Few Minutes Tutorial
+# A First Tutorial

 Let's use one of the examples in the book: analyzing Hibernate ORM.

+We'll first define a scene and an application, then import its git history.

 ```
 gocan create-scene hibernate